alexkolo/rag_nutrition_facts_blog/docs/offical_how_i_build_it.md

 Since the LLM API provider [Groq Cloud](https://groq.com/) is free and has [several state-of-the-art open-weight models](https://console.groq.com/docs/models), the following models were tested (in alphabetical order): `['gemma2-9b-it', 'llama3-70b-8192', 'llama3-8b-8192', 'mixtral-8x7b-32768']`.

+The evaluation was conducted with 3 different setups:

+1. timestamp `20240911_101327` : Reranker = `rrf`, Sentence-window retrieval = off
+2. timestamp `20240912_105808` : Reranker = `cross-encoder`, Sentence-window retrieval = off
+3. timestamp `20240912_114908` : Reranker = `cross-encoder`, Sentence-window retrieval = on

 #### Test results

+For simplicity, we only look at the 1st setup as the results of the other two setups are statistically identical.

 The complete results of the evaluation are stored in `data/ground_truth/eva_rag_results_20240911_101327.json` , including with the prompt, the LLM responses, and the cosine similarity scores between the LLM answers and the most relevant text chunk.
 The main index is the hash of the most relevant text chunk.
 In `data/ground_truth/eva_rag_similarity_20240911_101327.csv` only the hash of the most relevant text chunk and the similarity score are stored for each LLM.